Today I am going to show you how to cover a bench cushion with fabric (no-sew) and share an inspiring example done by my dear friend Deb.

 Here are the materials you will need to cover your seat or bench pad.

-Affiliate links below in blue.
+(Affiliate links are below in teal.)

 Rotary Cutter or Fabric Scissors